-No effect was detected on listeners in the Oohashi study when only the ultrasonic (frequencies higher than 24 kHz) portion of the test material were played.
+No effect was detected on listeners in the Oohashi study when played only the ultrasonic (frequencies higher than 24 kHz) portion of the test material.

 The demonstrated effect was only present when comparing full-bandwidth to bandwidth-limited material.

-Researches from NHK (Japan Broadcasting Corporation) laboratory have attempted unsuccessfully to reproduce Oohashi's results (NeuroAudit improve 100% of a conscious and unconscious effect that has clinical and cognitive impact).
+Research from NHK (Japan Broadcasting Corporation) laboratory has attempted unsuccessfully to reproduce Oohashi's results (NeuroAudit improve 100% of a conscious and unconscious effect that has clinical and cognitive impact).

 Studies cited as contrary evidence did not address the physiological brain response to high-frequency audio, only the subject's conscious response to it.

-NeuroAudit researcher say that to better understand the clinical side we need to understand the auditory cortex is the part of the temporal lobe that processes auditory information in humans and many other vertebrates.
+NeuroAudit researchers say that to understand better the clinical side; we need to understand the auditory cortex is the part of the temporal lobe that processes auditory information in humans and many other vertebrates.
 It is located bilaterally, roughly at the upper sides of the temporal lobes.

-The auditory cortex takes part in the Spectro temporal, meaning involving time and frequency, analysis of the inputs passed on from the ear.
+The auditory cortex takes part in the Spectro temporal, meaning involving time and frequency, analyzing the inputs passed on from the ear.

-The cortex also filters and passes on the information to the dual stream model of speech processing.
-The auditory cortex is the most highly organized processing units of sound in the brain.
+The cortex also filters and passes on the information to the dual-stream model of speech processing.
+The auditory cortex is the most highly organized processing unit of sound in the brain.

-Neurons in the auditory cortex are organized according to the frequency of sound to which they respond best.
+According to the frequency of sound to which they respond best, neurons in the auditory cortex are organized.

 The primary auditory cortex is subject to modulation by numerous neurotransmitters and has distinct responses to sounds in the gamma band.

-It has been theorized that gamma frequencies are resonant frequencies of certain areas of the brain.
+Gamma frequencies are resonant frequencies of some regions of the brain.

-NuroAudit researcher Believe that ability has been found to an innovative Psychoacoustics Neuromodulation technology to treat steered for Brain disorders.
+NuroAudit researchers Believe that ability has been found to an innovative Psychoacoustics Neuromodulation technology to treat steered Brain disorders.

-Focused ultrasound is an early-stage, non-invasive, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with Alzheimer's disease.
-Focuses beams of ultrasonic energy precisely and accurately on targets deep in the brain without damaging surrounding normal tissue, where the beams converge, the ultrasound produces a variety of therapeutic effects without incisions or radiation.
-Similarly, current treatments for depression include medications, electroconvulsive therapy, surgery (radio frequency or laser ablation, deep brain stimulation), or stereotactic radiosurgery (gamma knife, linear accelerator), all of which have limitations and side effects.
+Focused ultrasound is an early-stage, non-invasive, therapeutic technology that can potentially improve the quality of life and decrease the cost of care for patients with Alzheimer's disease.
+Focuses beams of ultrasonic energy precisely and accurately on targets deep in the brain without damaging surrounding normal tissue, where the rays converge; the ultrasound produces various therapeutic effects without incisions or radiation.
+Similarly, current treatments for depression include medications, electroconvulsive therapy, surgery (radiofrequency or laser ablation, deep brain stimulation), or stereotactic radiosurgery (gamma knife, linear accelerator), which have limitations and side effects.

-Focused ultrasound has the potential to provide an alternative to invasive surgery or radiosurgery via precise thermal ablation, or to augment drug therapy.
+Focused ultrasound can provide an alternative to invasive surgery or radiosurgery via precise thermal ablation or to augment drug therapy.

-NeuroAudit had conceived an invention that allows a step forward in the use of brain stimulation via the blood for new applications such as creating a new sensation in the brain and in the treatment of a number of brain diseases such as mentioned above.
+NeuroAudit conceived an invention that allows a step forward in brain stimulation via the blood for new applications, such as creating a new sensation in the brain and treating several brain diseases mentioned above.

 Description of Embodiments

-Hence the inventors of the present invention had contemplated the utilization of stimulating the brain, according to a method according to some embodiments of the present invention in the treatment of a number of brain diseases and disorders such as Alzheimer's, ADHD, and Depression.
+Hence the inventors of the present invention had contemplated stimulating the brain, according to a method according to some embodiments of the present invention in the treatment of several brain diseases and disorders such as Alzheimer's, ADHD, and Depression.

-NeuroAudit inventor Provide embodiments, features, aspects and advantages of changes in the hemoglobin concentration on the surface of the brain.
+NeuroAudit inventor Provide embodiments, features, aspects, and advantages of changes in the hemoglobin concentration on the brain's surface.

-Widespread differences were found comparing the of amount of the oxygen in the blood supplied to the two brain hemispheres.
+Widespread differences were found comparing the amount of oxygen in the blood supply to the two brain hemispheres.

-The processing of speech, including linear reasoning functions of language such as grammar and word production, take place in the left cerebral hemisphere where Broca's and Wernicke's areas are located.
+The processing of speech, including linear reasoning functions of language such as grammar and word production, occurs in the left cerebral hemisphere, where Broca's and Wernicke's areas are located.

-Extracting oxygen from the blood flow is essential to the brain function.
-Thus, measuring oxygen levels in the blood flow can be utilized in a variety of ways for evaluating the brain function (That has clinical and cognitive impact).
+Extracting oxygen from the blood flow is essential to brain function.
+Thus, measuring oxygen levels in the blood flow can be utilized in various ways to evaluate brain function (Which has clinical and cognitive impact).

-NeuroAudit inventors had conceived an invention that allows a step forward in the use of brain stimulation via the blood for new applications such as creating s new sensation and in the treatment of several brain diseases such as mentioned above.
+NeuroAudit inventors had conceived an invention that allows a step forward in using brain stimulation via the blood for new applications such as creating s new sensation and in the treatment of several brain diseases mentioned above.

-The basic assumption is that the method overrides any potentially damaged tracks (e.g., ear canal, eardrum, middle ear bones/bone bones, window interface around windows, and / or cochlear defects).
+The basic assumption is that the method overrides any potentially damaged tracks (e.g., ear canal, eardrum, middle ear bones/bone bones, window interface around windows, and cochlear defects).

-Another Basic assumption is that premise is that these alternative channels Are not affected by age.
+Another Basic assumption is that these alternative channels Are not affected by age.

-The ability developed in NeuroAudit allows of a conscious and unconscious effect that has clinical and cognitive impact.
+The ability developed in NeuroAudit allows for a conscious and unconscious effect that has a clinical and cognitive impact.